MaXinglong/CircleTrack/README.md

 ### Results
 ![Image](results.gif)

-I generated the results use big duration for seeing the results clearly.
+I generated the results use a big duration for seeing the results clearly.

 ## Simulate
 ```